be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 The method uses a multipart HTTP POST to send up to 6 documents attached to a an e-Box Message.
 The API fully support [end to end streaming](#EndToEndStreamingConsiderations).

-## Not implemented functionalities

-- We do not support yet publication with several languages.
-For the moment, only one among ``fr``, ``nl`` and ``de`` has to be selected in a publication request for the subject, attachment title, body content and business data values.
-- ``/linkEboxMessage`` feature is not implemented yet but the broadcast feature still available by asking the procedure to [eBoxIntegration@smals.be](mailto:eBoxIntegration@smals.be).

 ## Minimal publication example

 The following is pretty much the simplest publication request that can be made.
 It is comprised of the following HTTP parts